akaihola/teams-transcript-scraper/README.md

 ## Purpose

 The main purpose of this script is to scrape and extract the transcript of a Teams meeting.
-This can be useful for:
+This tool is particularly useful for meeting participants (not organizers) who can currently only browse the transcripts but cannot download or copy-paste them.
+It can be used for:
 - Saving meeting notes for future reference
 - Creating a searchable record of discussions
 - Assisting with meeting minutes creation
+- Enabling participants to have a local copy of the transcript when download options are not available

 ## Usage